 - Graduation rate

-Many times a Psy.D. program will enable future clinical psychologists to gain research experience and undergo training to practice their skills outside of the classroom in a wide range of settings.
+The Chicago School’s Psy.D. program enables future clinical psychologists to gain research experience and undergo training to practice their skills outside of the classroom in a wide range of settings.
+The program requires students to take 16 semester hours of practicum in settings such as hospitals, community mental health clinics, college counseling centers, and forensic settings.

 Clinical psychologists can work in various sectors, including: